 14 Mar Workplace Cleaning Tips to Improve Productivity

-We know that average workers spend about 38 hours a week at their workplace.
+We know that average workers spend about 38 hours a week on their workplace.
 That is a lot of time to spend in one place and no one enjoys working in a messy environment surrounded by piles of paper, dust, and clutter.
 An effective workplace cleaning plan can help.

 Daily cleaning will make your office feel fresh, welcome and professional.
-A clean office is of vital importance, it improves productivity, creativity, meditation, and health.
+A clean office is of vital importance, it improves productivity, creativity, meditation and health.

-Workplace Cleaning Helps Improve Your Business Productivity
+Cleaning Helps Improve Your Business Productivity

 Stick to a proper cleaning schedule

 When it comes to cleaning an office, there is always the risk of missing tasks.
 Having a cleaning plan in place means everyone involved knows what tasks to complete and when.

 Windows can quickly gather dirt and dust if not cleaned regularly.
 As the dirt and dust build up on the windows, visibility from the windows is reduced.
 Regular cleaning of windows ensures a unobstructed view of the outdoors and allows in more natural light into your office.

 Communal areas are sensitive

 As a common place for employees to congregate and enjoy their meals, the cafateria or kitchen area is an extremely important area to keep clean.
 Employees should be encouraged to clean their dishes immediately after use and not leave any crumbs after their meal.